For he spoke, and it was done. He commanded, and it stood firm. Psalm 33:9

 1 Now concerning things sacrificed to idols: We know that we all have knowledge.
 Knowledge puffs up, but love builds up.
 2 But if anyone thinks that he knows anything, he does not yet know as he ought to know.
 3 But if anyone loves God, he is known by God.

 12 Thus, sinning against the brothers, and wounding their conscience when it is weak, you sin against Christ.
-13 Therefore if food causes my brother to stumble, I will eat no meat forevermore, that I do not cause my brother to stumble.
+13 Therefore if food causes my brother to stumble, I will never eat meat again, so that I do not cause my brother to stumble.

 1 Rejoice in the Lord, you righteous!

 2 Give thanks to the Lord with the lyre.

 Sing praises to him with the harp of ten strings.